Kings Langley Angling Society (KLAS) CONSITUTION AND RULES V5.3

 8h.
 Notices of motion, propositions or nominations must be given in writing to the Hon.
 Secretary by the 31st of December at the latest, duly signed by both the Proposer and Seconder.
 (2015).

-1. Rules shall be binding and strictly observed.
+1. Rules shall be binding and strictly observed at all times.

 2. Should however a member choose to challenge a rule or interpretation of a rule that member may bring it to the attention of the committee and the chairman shall decide.
 A member, not being satisfied with the outcome, may give written notice to the Hon.
 Secretary and have his or her concerns expressed and discussed at a special meeting of the membership, to determine a final solution by a majority.